jimmymarks/illtron-static/src/markdown/resume.md

 ### Professional Experience

-#### Technical Manager
+#### Tech Manager

 ##### *Science* Magazine (American Association for the Advancement of Science)
 ##### Washington, DC
 ##### Aug.
 2015–Present

-Led the modernization and re-platforming of the company's flagship websites, resulting in a 30% year-over-year increase in site traffic and user engagement.
-This family of sites now serves nearly a quarter-billion page views per year.
+Led the modernization and re-platforming of the company’s flagship websites, resulting in a 30% year-over-year increase in traffic and user engagement.
+Fostered a new data-driven approach to solving customer needs, rather than stakeholder-driven.
+This family of sites now serves nearly a quarter-billion page views per year and growing.

-Coordinated cross-functional stakeholders from C-suite to system engineers.
+Coordinated cross-functional stakeholders from senior management to design and engineering.
 Supervised and mentored a staff of four, responsible for user experience, information architecture, content, back-end, and front-end development.
-Facilitated each phase of the software development life cycle (SDLC).
-My efforts helped *Science* magazine extend its award-winning visual aesthetic to its web properties as part of a digital transformation initiative.
+Facilitated each phase of the product life cycle, from research to release.
+My efforts helped *Science* magazine extend its award-winning print experience to web properties as part of a five-year digital transformation.

 My responsibilities include shared oversight of the department budget of approximately $250,000, exclusive of staff.
-When in need of outside expertise, I select vendors for additional content, design, web, and infrastructure projects and coordinate with closely with the project and portfolio team to ensure work is delivered on time and within budget.
+I lead vendor selection for additional content, design, web, and infrastructure projects, and coordinate with closely with the project and portfolio team to ensure work is delivered on time and within budget.

 #### Senior Developer